 - Roberts, C.A.
 (1994).
 Treponematosis in Gloucester, England: a theoretical and practical approach to the pre-Columbian theory.
 In L'origine de la syphilis en Europe avant ou après 1493 ? = The origin of syphilis in Europe before or after 1493? actes du colloque international de Toulon, 25-28 Novembre 1993.
 Dutour, O. Palfi, G., Berato, J. & Brun J-P. Toulon, France.: Centre Archeologique du Var, Editions Errance.
 101-108.

 - Redfern, R. & Roberts, C.A.
 (2005), Health in Romano-British urban communities: reflections from the cemeteries, Association for Environmental Archaeology Symposium: Papers in honour of Susan Limbrey.
-Birmingham, England, Oxbow, Oxford, 115-129.
+Birmingham, England, Oxbow, Birmingham, 115-129.

 - Roberts, C.A.
 (2002), Tuberculosis:a multidisciplinary approach to past and current concepts, causes and treatment of this infectious disease, in Baker, P. A. & Carr, G. eds, Practitioners, practices and patients.
 New approaches to medical archaeology and anthropology.
-Magdalene College, Cambridge University, Oxbow, Oxford, 30-46.
+Magdalene College, Cambridge University, Oxbow, Magdalene College, Cambridge University, 30-46.

 - Janaway, R.C., Wilson, A.S., Caffell, A.C. & Roberts, C.A (2001), Human skeletal collections: the responsibilities of project managers, physical anthropologists and conservators, and the need for standardized condition assessment, in Williams, E. eds, 934: Human remains.
 Conservation, retrieval and analysis.
-Williamsburg, Virginia, USA, Archaeopress, Oxford, 199-208.
+Williamsburg, Virginia, USA, Archaeopress, Williamsburg VA, 199-208.

 - Roberts, C.A.
 (2007).
 International Journal of Osteoarchaeology.
 Special Volume (Symposium in Honour of Aidan and Eve Cockburn, Durham University, 2004).
 International Journal of Osteoarchaeology, 17 (4): John Wiley.

-- Müller, R, Roberts, CA & Brown, TA (2014).
-Bimolecular identification of ancient Mycobacterium tuberculosis DNA in human remains from Britain and Continental Europe.
-American J Physical Anthropology 153: 178-189.
+- Müller, R., Roberts, C.A. & Brown, T.A.
+(2014).
+Biomolecular identification of ancient Mycobacterium tuberculosis complex DNA in human remains from Britain and continental Europe.
+American Journal of Physical Anthropology 153(2): 178-189.

 - Binder, M., Roberts, C., Spencer, N., Antoine, D. & Cartwright, C. (2014).
 On the Antiquity of Cancer: Evidence for Metastatic Carcinoma in a Young Man from Ancient Nubia (c.
 1200BC).
 PLOS One 9(3): 90924.